 During the past 15 years, winds of controversy have swirled around this subject, and I as a Bible teacher have felt their force.
-At the 1980 Glacier View Conference I trembled as I saw the church's scholars and administrators publicly grapple with the issue of whether to affirm or discard it.
-Had the time come to abandon an archaic doctrine?
-If we did abandon it, would we be repudiating our origin as a people of prophecy?
-Whatever conclusion was reached, I feared a deep split in the church.
+At the 1980 Glacier View Conference I trembled as I saw the church's scholars and administrators publicly grapple with the issue of whether to clusion was reached, I feared a deep split in the church.